Sled Storm (2002 video game)

-Sled Storm, sometimes mislabeled as Sled Storm 2, is a snowmobile racing video game for the PlayStation 2 developed by EA Vancouver and published by Electronic Arts under the EA Sports BIG label.
+Sled Storm, sometimes mislabeled as Sled Storm 2, is a snowmobile racing video game for the PlayStation 2 developed by EA Canada and published by Electronic Arts under the EA Sports BIG label.
 Released in 2002, it is a sequel to the PlayStation game of the same name.
 The gameplay is more similar to SSX, even featuring characters from that series as playable guest characters.

 Gameplay

 Sled Storm combines the ability to perform aerial tricks with arcade-style racing down a series of seven snow- and ice-covered courses.
 As in previous games branded under the EA Sports BIG name, performing tricks earns players points used to unlock characters and acquire speed boosts.
 The eight male and female characters have varying trick abilities and they each have distinct snowmobiles, or "sleds", individually rated in acceleration, top speed, handling, and stability.
 New sleds for each character can be earned by placing first on the majority of courses.

 Modes of play include Single Race on any of the unlocked courses, Multi-Player for a split-screen challenge against a friend, Time Trial, Practice, Championship, and Rival Challenge.
 Championship is the primary mode which allows players to unlock courses, characters, and up to five classes of sleds.
 Each course is raced against five computer opponents in a series of three laps.
 Players need to finish in a specific position to advance to the next track or achieve a certain point total to unlock one of the characters (only three of which are initially playable).
 Once a character completes the Championship, the Rival Challenge mode is revealed.

 Rival Challenge allows players an opportunity to win another character's sled by racing for it.
 If victorious in the one-on-one race, the player can add another sled type to a character's roster, otherwise the sled used in the one-on-one race is forfeited as collateral.
 To win back a lost sled, the player has to complete the same objective in the Championship mode.
 The computer randomly selects the course to ensure an even match for each Rival Challenge.
 Players can toggle the number of opponents and laps for non-Championship races, and unlocked courses, sleds, and characters can all be saved to memory card.

 Sled Storm features a total of eight playable characters, including Tracey, who is technically the only returning character from the 1999 PlayStation game, and Zoe and Psymon from SSX.